 What is black love?
 What is the difference between the love of let’s say Jay-z and Beyonce, vs Brad Pitt and Angelina Jolie?
-Well let me start out by saying there is a certain air of strength to black love.
+Well, let me start out by saying there is a certain air of strength to black love.
 A hidden power within that can only be formed by persecution, ridicule, segregation, the history the black man and black woman have shared since we arrived in this country.
 We love hard.
 We fight hard.
 Black love is strength.

-Our bondage seen our women raped, our men tortured, our families ripped apart at auctions where we were sold to the highest bidder like cattle.
+Our bondage saw our women raped, our men tortured, our families ripped apart at auctions where we were sold to the highest bidder like cattle.
 True black love defines this.
 It is a love that has been molded by adversity.
 It screams in the face of all opposition “Nothing is going to tear us apart ever again!”

 When we love we love deep.

-However, there is another side to the way we love each other, sometimes that hidden fire within that we used to hold us together through, slavery, civil rights, poverty, the crack epidemic is directed at our significant other in the form of a rage that has the power to consume the relationship.
+However, there is another side to the way we love each other, sometimes that hidden fire within that we used to hold us together through, slavery, civil rights, poverty, and the crack epidemic is directed at our significant other in the form of rage that has the power to consume the relationship.

 Name calling, pushing, yelling, destroying each other’s belongings, accusing each other of foul deeds.
-Its horrible and we have to do better.
+It’s horrible and we have to do better.
 We have to learn to be patient with one another, how to fight right, and not hold grudges.

 When that is contained black love is beautiful.